LukasLen/AutoProxy/README.md

 Automatically turns your proxy on or off based on the current WiFi-SSID.
 It has yet been tested on Windows 10 and works there perfectly.

+### To Do
+* Add support for multiple SSIDs - [Like this](http://java-demos.blogspot.co.at/2012/10/add-remove-contents-jlist-dynamically.html)

 ## Getting Started

 You can use Eclipse to directly open the project.
 However, you may want to use other IDEs, in this case copy the .java files into an existing project.